 In late 2010 she released another CD of Eino Tamberg Violin Concerto, an Estonian composer, in collaboration with Vanemuine Theatre and maestro Mihkel Kutson, as a celebration for the composers 80th birthday year.

 Most recently Anna-Liisa released a DVD recorded for ERP Records (Estonian Record Productions), featuring Haydn and Mozart Violin Concertos, and gaining great critical acclaim.
 The DVD is dedicated to her late father, violinist and conductor Igor Bezrodny.

-Additionally to her busy solo career, since 2007 Anna-Liisa teaches in both Estonian Music Academy as well as at the Guildhall School of Music and Drama, and is very passionate about music education for our future generations.
+Additionally to her busy solo career, since 2007 Anna-Liisa teaches in both Purcell School as well as at the Junior Guildhall School of Music and Drama, and is very passionate about music education for our future generations.
 Since 2018 Anna-Liisa also teaches in the Karlsruhe Hochschule für Musik, Germany.
 She is also currently one of the assistant concertmeisters and Soloists of the Oxford Philharmonic Orchestra.